bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

   timeout: 5000
 ```

-NOTE: Rails uses an SQLite3 database for data storage by default because it is a zero configuration database that just works.
-Rails also supports MySQL (including MariaDB) and PostgreSQL "out of the box", and has plugins for many database systems.
-If you are using a database in a production environment Rails most likely has an adapter for it.
+NOTE: Quails uses an SQLite3 database for data storage by default because it is a zero configuration database that just works.
+Quails also supports MySQL (including MariaDB) and PostgreSQL "out of the box", and has plugins for many database systems.
+If you are using a database in a production environment Quails most likely has an adapter for it.

 #### Configuring a MySQL or MariaDB Database